manlaig/manlaig.github.io/privacy_policy/talk_ai/README.md

-# AI English Privacy Policy
+# Cosmo - AI English Tutor

+## Privacy Policy

-Last updated: August 23, 2023
+Last updated: December 16, 2024

 This Privacy Policy describes our policies and procedures on the collection, use and disclosure of your information when you use the app and tells you about your privacy rights and how the law protects you.

-# Collecting and Using Your Personal Data

-## Types of Data Collected
+## Types of Personal Data Collected

 ### Personal Data